ugomeda/inkplate-dashboard/README.md

 ## Server

-The server generates the dashboard as an HTML page, and uses Chrome to screenshot it and generate a PNG which can be sent to the Inkplate 10.
+The server generates the dashboard as an HTML page, and uses Chromium to screenshot it and generate a PNG which can be sent to the Inkplate 10.

 ### Docker quickstart